zer0cal/zer0cal/README.md

 - 👋 Hi, I’m @zer0cal
 - 👀 I’m interested in ML and Mobile Apps
-- 🌱 I’m currently learning Dart & Flutter
+- 🌱 I’m currently learning Kotlin, Dart & Flutter, Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...